Radinio Balker: Club career

 He made his Eerste Divisie debut for Almere City on 14 December 2018 in a game against Jong Ajax, as a starter.

 On 20 January 2021, Balker agreed to sign for Eredivisie club Groningen on a three-year contract starting 1 July, with an option for an additional year.
 He suffered a serious injury during practice on 2 July 2021, sidelining him for months.

+On 18 January 2024, Balker signed a contract with EFL Championship club Huddersfield Town until June 2027.